NabeelYousafPasha/solusta-qatar-vue/README.md

 I'm using hardcoded `array of objects`

 ### NOTE:
-due to shortage of time as per perosnal availabilites, grey strucutre and psuedo code is used as well in some cases
+due to shortage of time as per personal availabilites, grey strucutre and psuedo code is used as well in some cases